-The Standards Council of Canada officially adopted the Standard for Voluntary Labelling and Advertising of Foods That Are and Are Not Products of Genetic Engineering (CAN/CGSB-32.315-2004), as a National Standard of Canada in 2004.
-The Canadian General Standards Board (CGSB), an accredited standards development organization within Public Works and Government Services Canada, was responsible for the development of the standard.
+The Standards Council of Canada officially adopted the Standard for Voluntary Labelling and Advertising of Foods That Are and Are Not Products of Genetic Engineering (CAN/CGSB-32.315-2004, Reaffirmed 2016), as a National Standard of Canada in 2004.
+The Canadian General Standards Board (CGSB), an accredited standards development organization within Public Works and Government Services Canada, is responsible for the administration of the standard-development process.

 In 1999, the CGSB established a multi-stakeholder committee to undertake the development of the standard.
 Committee members included participants from federal departments and agencies (including the CFIA and Health Canada), consumer groups, food manufacturers, grocery distributors, provincial representatives and farm organizations.
 The development of standards is a consensus-driven process, and is reviewed by the Standards Council of Canada, the body that administers Canada's National Standards System.

 The standard was reaffirmed in 2016 following the re-establishment of a multi-stakeholder committee who determined that the standard was still technically valid.

 - model voluntary label declarations that are understandable and not misleading,

 - positive and negative claims (e.g., "products of genetic engineering" or "not products of genetic engineering"), and;